Fish Out of Temporal Water

 - Played for laughs with Ed, the security guard in Jack's money vault on The Jack Benny Program.
 He's depicted as having been stuck down there since the Revolutionary War and completely innocent of current events, let alone such "modern" contraptions as wheelbarrows.
 At least one episode had Jack bringing him up to the surface, and his resultant future shock.

 - Rapata, aka Mr. Shark, from Genius The Transgression.
 He's a time-travelling 17th-century Maori navigator.
 His time machine is a canoe.
 He's actually adapted fairly well to modern and later times, except when he's really overworked and having a bad day (which is most of the time), in which case he skips planning for the century in question and just stomps down the main street of Seattle in a feather cape, brandishing a taiaha cudgel and screaming the name of whoever's pissed him off this time.

 - It isn't immediately obvious, but the Pale Bride in Analogue: A Hate Story is one of these, played for an extreme in Deliberate Values Dissonance to make a point about feudal Korea.

 - Deliberately avoided in Fate/stay night: the summoning spell that brings the Heroic Spirits into modern times automatically equips them with modern knowledge.
+Saber, for instance, is able to drive cars and motorcycles, and suspects that she could fly a plane if she tried, due to her "Riding" skill combined with such knowledge.
 About the only Hero who ever displays real interest in the modern era is Iskander in Fate/Zero, who is shown enthusiastically studying modern maps and atlases in preparation for "conquering the world".